sciqader/ubx2numpy/README.md

 This can take some time depending on the size of the file.

-At the end, the programm converts the ubx data into a numpy array arranging them in a data container defined as shown in the following diagram.
+At the end, the programm converts the ubx data into a numpy array arranging them in a data container defined as shown in the [this](https://github.com/sciqader/ubx2numpy/blob/main/diagram.pdf) diagram.

 #
 # author: Qader Dorosti